mindspore-ai/docs/tutorials/source_en/compile/statements.md

 ### raise Statements

-Support the use of `raise` to trigger an exception. `raise` syntax format: `raise[Exception [, args]]`.
-The `Exception` in the statement is the type of the exception, and the `args` is the user-supplied argument to the exception, usually a string or other object.
+Supports the use of `raise` to trigger an exception. `raise` syntax format: `raise[Exception [, args]]`.
+The `Exception` in the statement is the type of the exception, and `args` is the user-supplied argument to the exception, usually a string or other object.
 The following types of errors are supported: NoExceptionType, UnknownError, ArgumentError, NotSupportError, NotExistsError, DeviceProcessError, AbortedError, IndexError, ValueError, TypeError, KeyError, AttributeError, NameError, AssertionError, BaseException, KeyboardInterrupt, Exception, StopIteration, OverflowError, ZeroDivisionError, EnvironmentError, IOError, OSError, ImportError, MemoryError, UnboundLocalError, RuntimeError, NotImplementedError, IndentationError, RuntimeWarning.

 The raise syntax in graph mode does not support variables of type `Dict`.